yCodeTech/auto-comment-blocks/README.md

 -   `auto-comment-blocks.bladeOverrideComments`: When enabled, Blade-style block comments will be used in Blade contexts.
 Ie. `{{--  --}}` comments will be used instead of the HTML `<!-- -->` comments.
 Keybinding to enable/disable, default `ctrl + shift + m`.
 If `blade` language ID is set in the disabledLanguages, then the HTML `<!-- -->` comments will be used.

-## Issues
+## Known Issues

--   Single-line comments using `enter`: if you enable the `singleLineBlockOnEnter` setting, there are a few things to keep in mind:

-    -   It seems to work fine for Go, Less, Ruby.

-    -   It doesn't work at all for: python, c, cpp, cuda-cpp, java, javascript, javascriptreact, php (and blade), sass, scss, typescript, typescriptreact.

-    -   For some languages, including C, C++, Sass - if you press `Tab` immediately after breaking out of a comment block, it will insert a commented line, for some unknown reason.
+-   Single-line comments using `enter`: if you enable the `singleLineBlockOnEnter` setting, for some languages, including C, C++, Sass - pressing `Tab` immediately after breaking out of a comment block, will insert a commented line, for some unknown reason.

 -   Sometimes multi-line completion/asterisk insertion doesn't work.
 The reason is still unknown.
 It may go away if you reload your workspace.